As a salesperson, you probably find yourself feeling as though you’re talking to a wall, perhaps more often than you’d care to admit.

 When planning your touchpoint strategy, prioritize your prospects based on their potential business impact.
 Segment your follow up to reach out to these different groups effectively and appropriately.
 This ensures that you are always completing the follow-through with critical contacts, which is essential for nurturing relationships and increasing your annual revenue to scale.

-Every touchpoint is a new opportunity to help gain the trust of your prospects and lead them to the point of decision-making.
+Every touchpoint is a new opportunity to help gain the trust of your prospects and leads them to the point of decision-making.
 The more valuable they find each experience, the more likely they are to view you as someone they can trust with their best interests in mind.